vetler/websockets-kafka/README.md

 ## Server

-To start the server, run the `main` method in the `WebSocketKafkaServer` object.
+To start the server, run the `main` method in the `KafkaWebSocketServer` object.
 You can do this by running SBT like this:

 ```